Exploring Villages of Kurseong - Bagora & Chimney

-Along this road to the Air Force Station and about 1km from the market area, there is a small viewpoint to the left which offers magnificent view of meandering river Teesta and that of Mt.
+Along this road to the Air Force Station and about 1km from the market area, there is a small viewpoint to the left which offers magnificent view of meandering river Teesta and Mt.
 Kanchenjunga.
-This is the Bagora View Point.
-You can also walk up to the View Point and then up to the Air Station from the Market area in about 25 minutes.
+This is the Bagora Air Force Viewpoint.
+You can also walk up to this viewpoint from the Bagora market area in about 25 minutes.

 Bagora is an ideal place for trekkers and bird watchers.
 For bird watching, take the forested pathway that goes towards Chimney village.
 You can take a 12km trek to Mongpu

-There is also a nice homestay at Bagora run by a lady named Diki.
+There is also a nice homestay at Bagora Diki's Homestay run by a lady named Diki.
 It's a concrete house (only a part of it is two-storyed while the rest is single-storeyed).
-The rooms are simple but clean with attached bathrooms, there is a front balcony and a nice roof to enjoy the wonderful views around.
+The rooms are simple but clean with attached bathrooms, there is a front balcony and a nice roof to enjoy the wonderful views of Darjeeling and Kalimpong hills.
 There is a large grassy lawn in front.
-However, the homestay is on a hill and you need to walk and climb steps to get there (cars won't go all the way).
-Diki's Homestay (Bagora) Phone no.: (+91) 8145723177.
+The homestay is on a hill and you need to walk a little and climb a few steps to get there (cars won't go all the way).
+Phone: (+91) 8145723177, (0354) 6201324

-From near the market area of Bagora, a trail veers to the right leads to the village Chimney.
-The road goes through a forest of Dhupi and oak, and then through a place called Chaitapani and then all the way to a small hamlet called Chimney.
-You can also take your vehicle along this route.
+As I mentioned earlier, near the market area of Bagora where several roads meet, a road to the right leads to the village Chimney.
+The road goes through a forest of Dhupi and oak, and then through a place called Chaitapani and then all the way to the small hamlet called Chimney.

 Sunset View from Chaitapani

-View of sunset from a point in Chaitapani is simply awesome.
-You see the sun setting on the opposite mountain beyond the forests.
 Along the way at Chaitapani you will also come across a Kali Temple which is well known in this area.
 The temple has a lush garden setting with many small prayer flags fluttering around.
 This is where most locals in the area (Bagora as well as Chimney) come to worship the goddess Kali.